The Technology M&A Review: Argentina

 For more than a decade, Buenos Aires has run the IncuBate programme which, among other activities, provides financial assistance to technology startups.
 This assistance is given through interest free loans that are to be repaid upon an exit or investment round.

 Parties usually agree on arbitration for dispute resolution.
-In cross-border transactions, ICC arbitration is the most common choice, while the Buenos Aires Stock Exchange Arbitration Court is usually elected for local transactions.
+In cross-border transactions, International Chamber of Commerce arbitration is the most common choice, while the Buenos Aires Stock Exchange Arbitration Court is usually elected for local transactions.

 Argentina allows the enforcement of foreign judgments and arbitrations awards through a procedure known as exequatur.
 If no international treaty applies, the procedural rules of each province will apply.
 The National Civil and Commercial Procedures Code recognises foreign judgments and awards subject to compliance with certain requirements: